-I have experience of advising a range of public and private sector clients, including NHS Trusts, Higher and Further Education, retail, logistics, rail, charities, and manufacturing clients.
+I am an employment and pensions lawyer advising a range of clients, including NHS Trusts, Higher and Further Education, retail, logistics, rail, charities, and manufacturing clients.
 This has enabled me to appreciate the importance of understanding each client’s unique commercial and strategic needs and to factor this into the legal advice I provide.

 I advise employers on complex disciplinary and grievance investigations and performance management issues.
 This may involve supporting the client to find a “restorative” outcome, as well as advising on the termination of employees and senior executives, and negotiating settlement packages.